practicusai/docs/docs/technical-tutorial/distributed-computing/spark/auto-scaled/interactive/use-cluster.md

 # Using the interactive Spark Cluster Client

-- This notebook demonstrates how to connect to the Practicus AI Spark cluster we created, and execute simple Spark operations.
+- This example demonstrates how to connect to the Practicus AI Spark cluster we created, and execute simple Spark operations.
-- Please run this notebook on the `Spark Coordinator (master)`.
+- Please run this example on the `Spark Coordinator (master)`.

 ```python
 import practicuscore as prt